hfoley03/SERG-Shifting-Euclidean-Rhythm-Generator/README.md

 For the Timing of the visual functions, there are used two different timers, one for *VisualFix()* based on the pulse duration and one for *VisualShift()* according to the duration of each bar.
 Consequently, there is one timer corresponding to each set.

+These function are sincronized with the audio playing that is way there are used two functions *startTimer()* and *stopTimer()*,which modify the auxiliary variables used to change the parameters in the drawing of the visuals.

 ```
 function VisualFixTimingA();     //Set 1
 function VisualFixTimingB();     //Set 2